FourDotFive/Text-automated-anonymization-django/README.md

 - Audio file submission, transcription, and anonymization
 - Real-time replacement of NER tokens with generic placeholders (e.g., `<PER>`, `<LOC>`)
 - View, copy, and save anonymized text to personal account records
-- Manage personal account records (view and delete)
+- Results Management: Provides the ability to view, copy, and save the anonymized text to personal account records.
+Users can also manage their records, including viewing and deleting specific entries.

 ## Model